 [Mako Nagasawa] Well, Anders Breivik cannot die 77 deaths.
 He can only be invited to feel regret and remorse for them.
 And maybe if he is still a danger to people after 21 years, they’d consider lengthening the sentence.
 But the article is also a comment on fundamentally different kinds of “justice” to begin with.
 In the U.S., we assume that retributive justice is supreme.
 That seems to be because we believe that the individual comes first, and all relationships are really just social constructs anyway.
 To practice restorative justice, you need to believe that the criminal should be brought into a certain kind of relationship with his victims.
 That exposes the deeper problem for individualists.
 For individualists, there *is no normative kind of relationship.* Therefore, the individualist can only practice retribution that inflicts pain, isolation, and inconvenience onto the criminal’s body for what he did to others.
 But that begs the question of which justice carries the most truth.

 This particular conversation thread ended there.
 But with others, it’s continued in many forms.
-During the summer of 2015, my friend and pastor, Rick Grant, and I, at our church Rescued Church Boston, used a curriculum I wrote weaving Scripture and readings from Michelle Alexander’s The New Jim Crow.
+During the summer of 2015, at my church small group, I used a curriculum I wrote weaving Scripture and readings from Michelle Alexander’s The New Jim Crow.
 We learned about and acted on God’s heart to “restore the captives.”
 For seven weeks, new people came to my small group almost every week.
 The first week, a person who identifies as Jewish, who works for a major news media company, said she was really impressed that this Christian group is embarking on this study.
 Another week, two elderly folks who marched with Dr. Martin Luther King Jr. and now attend a Unitarian Universalist church came, and said how much they appreciated the group.
 Another week, a social activist woman who had had her own unfortunate run in with the police came, and enjoyed putting Jesus and spirituality together with social justice.
 Another woman came whose husband had left Christian faith for an Afro-centric belief, and she hadn’t been in a Christian setting in a while.
 And so on.
 I’m so grateful for each of these people and the chance to interact with them.
 I hope the dialogue continues.
 The issue of criminal justice is pressing.
 It is a ripe opportunity for Christians to stand at the intersection of evangelism and social justice.

 Theologian Michael Ignatieff says, ‘The abuse of justice in prisons continues to repose on the lazy, unreflecting belief on the part of the general public that prisoners deserve nothing better.
 [The] degradation of prisoners degrades all of us because it is in the name of all of us that they suffer their penalties… People [may be] too lazy to think through the consequences of strong emotions.’
 I strongly agree.